- Lake is best known from Robert Service’s poem “The Cremation of Sam McGee.”

 - Good place to see waterfowl, including Double-crested Cormorant if you're lucky.

 - The gate will remain open after service to this campground has ended.
 Register your stay (payment not required).
 Bring your own wood and toilet paper and pack out your garbage.

 Turn east off the highway and follow the Deep Creek Road for 3 km.
-The campground entrance is on your right, on a sharp corner in the road.

 Bear proof garbage bins